Aaron00101010/vscode-YMD-progress/README.md

 # vscode YMD Progress

-a vscode extendtion to remind you the progress of year,month,day,cherish your time.
+a vscode extension to remind you the progress of year,month,day,cherish your time.

 ![screenshot](./screenshot.png)